matter-labs/zksync-era/prover/prover_fri/README.md

 ```

 This might take a while (around an hour and a half on my machine using the CPU prover), you can check on it once in a
 while.
-A succesful flow should output something like
+A successful flow should output something like

 ```
 ==== FRI Prover status ====